BlackCapCoder/prelude.cpp/README.md

-The missing standard library for the C preprocessor (cpp).
+This is a standard library for the cpp pre-processor.